Singapore’s traditional Chinese festivals

 Choi, Chi-cheung.
 “Jieri, minjian zongjiao he xianggang difang shehui” [Festivals, Popular Religions and the Local Societies of Hong Kong].
 In Lishi yu wenhua: Xiangang shi yanjiu gongkai jiangzuo wenji, edited by Li Guangxiong, 67–95.
 Hong Kong: Hong Kong Central Library, 2006. | |

 Choi, Chi-cheung.
 “Jieri, shangren yu shanxi difang shehui” [Festivals, Merchants and the Local Societies of Shanxi].
-In Zhongguo jinshang yanjiu, edited by Zhang Zhengming, Sun Liping et al., 290–311.
+In Zhongguo jinshang yanjiu, edited by Zhang Zhengming, Sun Liping, et al., 290–311.
 Beijing: People’s Publishing House, 2006. | |

 Committee on Chinese customs and rites, ed.
 Huaren lisu jieri shouce [Chinese customs and festivals in Singapore].
 Singapore: Singapore Federation of Chinese Clan Associations, 1989. | |